Alexander-0x80/Beauty-of-roots/readme.md

 This will create _pointmap.npy_ file in your working directory .
 You should use it to produce a color image of the hits .
 > `python plot.py pointmap.npy my_image.png`

 ### More info
 http://mathworld.wolfram.com/PolynomialRoots.html

+### P.S
+I encourage you to generate a big resolution image of the fractal, you should find a lot of interesting patters inside .